The Most Influential Latin Rock Bands Of All Time | National Hispanic Heritage Month

 Country: Chile

-When guitarist Andrés Bobe and keyboardist Rodrigo Aboitíz decided to join forces, they created the rock/pop band La Ley in 1987.
-In the beginning they were accompanied by the Spanish vocalist Shia Arbulú, but after her departure, Luciano Rojas joined the group on bass, Mauricio Clavería on drums and Alberto Beto Cuevas on vocals, to finally form the band.
+In 1987, guitarist Andrés Bobe and keyboardist Rodrigo Aboitíz decided to join forces, founding the rock/pop band La Ley.
+Initially, they were accompanied by Spanish vocalist Shia Arbulú, but after her departure, the group underwent several lineup changes.
+Luciano Rojas joined on bass, Mauricio Clavería took over on drums, and Alberto "Beto" Cuevas became the lead vocalist.
+With this final lineup, La Ley solidified its place in Latin rock history, going on to become one of the most influential bands in the genre.

 El Duelo - La Ley